quintalwebsolutions/quintal-oss/packages/monads/README.md

 ## Option

-A TypeScript optional value handling paradigm using an `Option` monad, inspired by [the Rust programming language](https://doc.rust-lang.org/std/option/).
+A TypeScript optional value handling paradigm using an `Option` monad.

 The type `Option<T>` represents an optional value.
 It has the following variants: